sunknudsen/privacy-guides/how-to-install-and-use-veracrypt-on-tails/README.md

 Click “+” under ”Additional Settings”, then “Administration Password”, set password, click “Add” and finally “Start Tails”.

-### Step 5: establish network connection using ethernet cable or Wi-Fi and wait for Tor to be ready.
+### Step 5: establish network connection using ethernet cable or Wi-Fi and wait for Tor to be ready

-Tor is ready
+Connected to Tor successfully

 👍